dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   https://github.com/user-attachments/assets/9727acd9-bd7e-475d-ae30-800a8bf87f17

+* [Here](https://youtu.be/qcMuyHzhvpI?si=WnrzZSOz15sXxyao&t=343) is a nice video[^36] which talks about all the different methods of text rendering, from bitmap fonts to vector/TrueType fonts rasterized onto a bitmap font texture atlas (which I am currently doing), and also talks about the disadvantages of the latter method as the "glyph textures are stored with a fixed font size, so a significant amount of scaling may introduce jagged edges"[^37] when rendering text in a 3D playable world where the text needs to scale and deform every frame to match the user's camera angle, referring to newer more advanced methods like SDF (signed distance field) fonts, best known from a paper released by _Valve_ in 2007,[^38] and MSDF (multi-channel distance field) fonts, developed by Viktor Chlumský in his Master's thesis.[^39] However, in the comments, SebastianLague mentions that rendering directly from curves may not be impractically slow with some optimizations, that he says is referenced in his video on text rendering.[^40]

+  [^36]: VoxelRifts.
+"A Brief look at Text Rendering" _YouTube_, 27 Dec.
+2024, [youtube.com/watch?v=qcMuyHzhvpI&t=343s](https://www.youtube.com/watch?v=qcMuyHzhvpI&t=343s).
+  [^37]: Joey de Vries.
+"Text Rendering" _LearnOpenGL.com_, [learnopengl.com/In-Practice/Text-Rendering](https://learnopengl.com/In-Practice/Text-Rendering).
+  [^38]: Chris Green.
+"Improved Alpha-Tested Magnification for Vector Textures and Special Effects" _Valve_, 5 Aug.
+2007, [steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf).
+  [^39]: Viktor Chlumský.
+"Shape Decomposition for Multi-channel Distance Fields" _Czech Technical University in Prague_, 5 May 2015, [github.com/Chlumsky/msdfgen?tab=readme-ov-file](https://github.com/Chlumsky/msdfgen?tab=readme-ov-file).
+  [^40]: SebastianLague.
+"Coding Adventure: Rendering Text" _YouTube_, 13 Apr.
+2024, [youtube.com/watch?v=SO83KQuuZvg](https://www.youtube.com/watch?v=SO83KQuuZvg).

 * Screen recording is slightly complicated when V-Sync is OFF as this means the FPS can change, so you have to choose carefully which frames to use.
 In order to get a smooth 60fps screen recording of a window with variable FPS you will need to take a frame every 60th of a second, which might mean discarding excess frames if the FPS>60, or reusing frames if the FPS<60.
 My current code just takes every next frame and feeds it to the FFmpeg pipe to encode a video and forces it to 60fps regardless of the FPS the frames were displayed at.
 This is why I was having the problem where high FPS led to a "slowed" screen recording, and low FPS led to a "sped-up" screen recording, as when there is high FPS my program is "slowing" the frames down to 60fps, and vice versa for low FPS.
 For now I am just going to keep V-Sync ON, so I don't have to deal with this problem, but maybe in the future I can tackle it.
 V-Sync being ON is just generally a good idea anyway as it eliminates screen-tearing.
 Would be also nice to implement "last x minutes" screen recording, which would probably involve saving the last N frames (x minutes) into a buffer and continuously updating the buffer, removing the oldest frames and feeding new frames in, and encoding the video with FFmpeg once the program ends.

 * I was able to enable V-Sync with the help of this [Stack Overflow answer](https://stackoverflow.com/a/589232), using the ``WGL_EXT_swap_control`` extension function ``wglSwapIntervalEXT()``.
 Unfortunately, you will need to include the ``wglext.h`` and ``Windows.h`` header files, thus making the program tied to Windows, and as an insightful comment on that answer mentions, "That is not an extension to OpenGL, but rather to WGL (the Microsoft Windows window system API for OpenGL).
 Buffer swapping is by its very nature a window system specific operation.
 As far as GL is concerned it just draws to a front/back left/right buffer or some arbitrary FBO.
-The window system is the only thing with enough knowledge of the underlying host system to synchronize the presentation of drawn buffers to some event (in this case the monitor's vertical retrace)".[^37] You can use ``wglGetSwapIntervalEXT()`` to get the current swap interval,[^36] and change it to V-Sync ON using ``wglSwapIntervalEXT(1)``, V-Sync OFF using ``wglSwapIntervalEXT(0)``, and Adaptive V-Sync using ``wglSwapIntervalEXT(-1)``, "adaptive vsync enables v-blank synchronisation when the frame rate is higher than the sync rate, but disables synchronisation when the frame rate drops below the sync rate".[^38]
+The window system is the only thing with enough knowledge of the underlying host system to synchronize the presentation of drawn buffers to some event (in this case the monitor's vertical retrace)".[^42] You can use ``wglGetSwapIntervalEXT()`` to get the current swap interval,[^41] and change it to V-Sync ON using ``wglSwapIntervalEXT(1)``, V-Sync OFF using ``wglSwapIntervalEXT(0)``, and Adaptive V-Sync using ``wglSwapIntervalEXT(-1)``, "adaptive vsync enables v-blank synchronisation when the frame rate is higher than the sync rate, but disables synchronisation when the frame rate drops below the sync rate".[^43]
 * You will need to copy the ``wglext.h`` header file, which should be located in the ``C:\msys64\mingw64\include\GL`` folder, into your project's ``include`` folder.
 ```bash
   YourProject